clstaudt/uvdemo-workbench/README.md

 ```
 parent-directory/
-├── uvtest/           # The main library
+├── uvdemo/           # The main library
-└── uvtest-workbench/ # This workbench (imports uvtest as editable dependency)
+└── uvdemo-workbench/ # This workbench (imports uvdemo as editable dependency)
 ```

-The workbench uses `uvtest` as an editable dependency via `path = "../uvtest"`.
+The workbench uses `uvdemo` as an editable dependency via `path = "../uvdemo"`.

 ## Setup